-Here at Memorial Sloan-Kettering Cancer Center (MSKCC), we're taking bold steps to redefine what's possible in Laboratory Medicine.
+Here at Memorial Sloan-Kettering (MSK), we're taking bold steps to redefine what's possible in Laboratory Medicine.
 Our state-of-the-art clinical laboratories provide sophisticated technology and automated equipment that allow our teams to get to answers faster and more efficiently, with a strong emphasis on applied and translational research.

 An all-new Laboratory Medicine facility is projected to open in 2015 to further accelerate exploration and discovery across these areas of excellence and innovation:

-The Cell Marker laboratory specializes in flow cytometry and focuses primarily on active clinical and research programs for the liquid tumor services at MSKCC (Leukemia, Lymphoma, Cell Therapy and
+The Cell Marker laboratory specializes in flow cytometry and focuses primarily on active clinical and research programs for the liquid tumor services at MSK (Leukemia, Lymphoma, Cell Therapy and

 Cellular Immunology is an expanding specialty that utilizes advanced flow cytometric techniques to monitor immune reconstitution following stem cell transplantation.
 As a result, our laboratory has